 Thankfully, the sound of smashing ornaments and tinsel being ripped off the tree (quite possibly followed by it toppling over!) needn’t define the holiday season in your home this year, thanks to these clever tips and tricks for how to cat-proof your Christmas tree.

-Why do I need to cat proof Christmas trees?
+Why do I need to cat-proof Christmas trees?

 1. Location, location, location!

 We know the Christmas tree is usually the centerpiece of your home at Christmas.
-However, if it it possible, keep your tree in a room which you can close off to your cat when you aren’t there to stop it attacking or climbing it.
+However, if it it possible, keep your tree in a room which you can close off to your cat when you aren’t there to stop them attacking or climbing it.
 This will stop your cat investigating it without supervision and prevent midnight marauding.

 If your tree is small enough, and you have a way of securing it, putting it out of reach of your cat may make them lose interest.
 At the least, keep it away from shelves or surfaces your cat can jump from so they can’t leap on to it from above.

 Wherever you put it, ensure it isn’t easily pulled or pushed over by your pets by using a heavy solid base, and securing it to a wall with some wire to help keep it from being toppled over.